-At Minnis & Smallets, our lawyers have represented many executives, professionals, and employees who have been harassed at work.
+The workplace harassment lawyers at Minnis & Smallets have represented many employees who have been subjected to sexual and racial harassment, as well as harassment based on membership in other protected classes.
 We can advise you of your rights and options.
-We can negotiate a resolution of the situation if you are still employed, or advocate for compensation if your employer has wrongfully fired you after your harassment complaint.
-Please call us at 1-415-551-0885 or use our simple contact form.
+We may be able to negotiate a resolution of the situation if you are still employed, or advocate for compensation if your employer has wrongfully fired you after you complained about or resisted unlawful harassment.
+Please call us at 1-415-551-0885 or use our online contact form to learn more about our services.